Resource limits for single databases using the DTU-based purchasing model

 Single database: Storage sizes and compute sizes

-For single databases, the following tables show the resources available for a single database at each service tier and compute size.
-You can set the service tier, compute size, and storage amount for a single database using the Azure portal, PowerShell, the Azure CLI, or the REST API.
+The following tables show the resources available for a single database at each service tier and compute size.
+You can set the service tier, compute size, and storage amount for a single database using the Azure portal, Transact-SQL, PowerShell, the Azure CLI, or the REST API.

 Basic service tier